'The Nation's T-Rex': How a Montana mum's tramp led to an incredible discovery

 "A death pose gives the visitors a chance to see what it looks like in the ground," Horner said.

 The Smithsonian has opted for an action pose, sending the fossils to a firm in Ontario for mounting in a dramatic tableau of life and death on the subtropical basin that was Montana back, back, back in the day.
-Now, the fossilized T-Rex is frozen in the act of chomping the head of a fossilized triceratops.
+Now, the fossilised T-Rex is frozen in the act of chomping the head of a fossilised triceratops.
 Whether it is the chomp of a predator or a scavenger is left for the visitor to imagine.

 "People can think he killed it, but maybe he just found it," said Johnson, even as his staff was putting the final touches on the new exhibit.